Leveraging Meta-path Contexts for Classification in Heterogeneous Information Networks: Experimental Evaluation

 { $\bullet$} \textbf{Yelp-Restaurant}: The dataset is about restaurant businesses in Yelp.
 It contains 2,614 businesses (B), 33,360 reviews (R), 1,286 users (U) and 82 food relevant keywords (K).
 Links include B-R (a business receives a review), U-R (a user writes a review) and K-R (a keyword is included in a review).
 We classify restaurants by the types of food they provide: \emph{Fast Food}, \emph{Sushi Bars}, or \emph{American New Food}.
 Each restaurant is associated with two categorical attributes: reservation (whether reservation is required) and service (whether waiter service is provided).
 We use the meta-paths \{BRURB, BRKRB\}.
 The ground truth labels of restaurants are given in Yelp.

-{ $\bullet$} \textbf{Freebase-Movie}: We extracted information on movies from Freebase and constructed a dataset that contains 3,492 movies (M), 33,401 actors (A), 2,502 directors (D) and 4,459 producers (P).
+{ $\bullet$} \textbf{Freebase-Movie}: We constructed a dataset on movies from Freebase that contains 3,492 movies (M), 33,401 actors (A), 2,502 directors (D) and 4,459 producers (P).
 Links include M-A (movie and its actor), M-D (movie and its director) and M-P (movie and its producer).
 Our task is to classify movies by genre, which includes \emph{Action}, \emph{Comedy} and \emph{Drama}.
 We encode a one-hot feature vector for each movie.
 In our experiments, we consider meta-paths \{MAM, MDM, MPM\}.
 We take the given genres of movies as the ground truth.

 \comment{